Our Clinical Services

 When should I ask about colon cancer screening?

-change in bowel habits, blood in the stool, unexplained weight loss or abdominal pain.
+Current recommendations state that colonoscopy is recommended for all adults age 50 and above or anyone with a family history of colon cancer or symptoms related to a change in bowel habits, blood in the stool, unexplained weight loss or abdominal pain.
 Specific symptoms to be aware of to prompt screening include in addition to unexplained abdominal pain are: narrower than normal stool, blood in the stool, unusual change in bowel habits or unexplained anemia.
 If you are experiencing any of these symptoms, please seek the advice of Dr. Connor as soon as possible.
 Colorectal cancer is one of the most curable cancers when caught early, and colonoscopy is the most effective diagnostic evaluation for colon cancer prevention.
 Colonoscopy is recommended for surveillance because most of the time because colon cancer is silent and the finding of polyps of the colon often predates the onset of cancer and allows the doctor to remove the polyps which may, if left in place, turn cancerous.

 Why should I care about cancer screening if I have no symptoms?